wbthomason/packer.nvim/README.md

-  branch = string,             -- Specifies a git branch to use tag = string,                -- Specifies a git tag to use commit = string,             -- Specifies a git commit to use run = string or function,    -- Post-update/install hook.
+  branch = string,             -- Specifies a git branch to use tag = string,                -- Specifies a git tag to use commit = string,             -- Specifies a git commit to use lock = boolean,              -- Skip this plugin in updates/syncs run = string or function,    -- Post-update/install hook.
 See "update/install hooks". requires = string or list -- Specifies plugin dependencies.
 See "dependencies". config = string or function, -- Specifies code to run after this plugin is loaded.